taw00/joplin-tweaks/README.md

 `git clone https://github.com/taw00/joplin-tweaks`

-2. Install "Import Local CSS" plugin in Joplin and restart
+2. Install Joplin's "Import Local CSS" plugin and restart

 3. Create note in Joplin and add these three lines to the top …